Shopify/hydrogen-v1/.changeset/curly-phones-search.md

   data?: any,
   contentType?: string
 ): void {
-  // Do something with the analytic event
+  // Do something with the analytic event.
 }
 ```